drduh/YubiKey-Guide/README.md

   (10) ECC (sign only)
   (11) ECC (set your own capabilities)
   (13) Existing key
+  (14) Existing key from card
 Your selection?
-8
+11

-Possible actions for a RSA key: Sign Certify Encrypt Authenticate Current allowed actions: Sign Certify Encrypt
+Possible actions for a ECDSA/EdDSA key: Sign Certify Authenticate Current allowed actions: Sign Certify

    (S) Toggle the sign capability
-   (E) Toggle the encrypt capability
    (A) Toggle the authenticate capability
    (Q) Finished

 Your selection?
-E

-Possible actions for a RSA key: Sign Certify Encrypt Authenticate Current allowed actions: Sign Certify

-   (S) Toggle the sign capability
-   (E) Toggle the encrypt capability
-   (A) Toggle the authenticate capability
-   (Q) Finished

-Your selection?
 S

-Possible actions for a RSA key: Sign Certify Encrypt Authenticate Current allowed actions: Certify
+Possible actions for a ECDSA/EdDSA key: Sign Certify Authenticate Current allowed actions: Certify

    (S) Toggle the sign capability
-   (E) Toggle the encrypt capability
    (A) Toggle the authenticate capability
    (Q) Finished

 Your selection?
 Q
-RSA keys may be between 1024 and 4096 bits long.
-What keysize do you want?
-(2048) 4096
-Requested keysize is 4096 bits
+Please select which elliptic curve you want:
+   (1) Curve 25519
+   (3) NIST P-256
+   (4) NIST P-384
+   (5) NIST P-521
+   (6) Brainpool P-256
+   (7) Brainpool P-384
+   (8) Brainpool P-512
+   (9) secp256k1
+Your selection?
+1
 Please specify how long the key should be valid.
          0 = key does not expire
       <n>  = key expires in n days